Kitware/vtk-js/Sources/Rendering/Core/Skybox/api.md

-## Introduction

-vtkSphereMapper inherits from vtkMapper.

-## See Also

 ## Methods

 ### extend

-Method use to decorate a given object (publicAPI+model) with vtkSphereMapper characteristics.
+Method use to decorate a given object (publicAPI+model) with vtkSkybox characteristics.

 | Argument | Type | Description |